Duke Mu of Qin: Life

 At this time, Qin and Jin were the most powerful states in China.
 Duke Wen of Jin expelled the Di barbarians and drove them into the region west of the Yellow River between the Yun and Luo rivers; there they were known as the Red Di and the White Di.
 Shortly afterwards, Duke Mu of Qin, having obtained the services of You Yu, succeeded in getting the eight barbarian tribes of the west to submit to their authority.

 Thus, at this time, there lived in the region west of Long the Mianzhu, the Hunrong, and the Diyuan tribes.
 North of Mts.
 Qi and Liang and the Jing and Qi rivers lived the Yiqu, Dali, Wuzhi, and Quyuan tribes.
 North of Jin were the Forest Barbarians and the Loufan, while north of Yan lived the Eastern Barbarians and Mountain Barbarians.
 All of them were scattered about in their own little valleys, each with its own chieftain.
 From time to time they would have gatherings of a hundred or so men, but no one tribe was capable of unifying the others under a single rule.

 In 627 BC, Duke Mu of Qin planned a secret attack on the State of Zheng, but the Qin army retreated after being tricked into believing that Zheng was prepared for Qin's invasion.
 Duke Wen had died and his successor, Duke Xiang of Jin, ordered his troops to lay an ambush for the retreating Qin army.
-The Qin forces were defeated in an ambush by Jin at the Battle of Yao (zh) near present-day Luoning County, Henan Province and suffered heavy casualties.
-Three years later, Qin attacked Jin for revenge and scored a major victory.
-Duke Mu refused to advance east further after holding a funeral service for those killed in action at the Battle of Yao, and focused on the traditional policy of expanding Qin's borders in the west.
+The Qin forces were defeated in an ambush by Jin at the Battle of Yao, near present-day Luoning County, Henan Province, and suffered heavy casualties.
+Three years later, Qin attacked Jin in revenge and scored a major victory.
+Duke Mu refused to advance further east after holding a funeral service for those killed in action at the Battle of Yao, and focused on the traditional policy of expanding Qin's borders in the west.
 Duke Mu's achievements in the western campaigns and his handling of foreign relations with Jin earned him a position among the Five Hegemons of the Spring and Autumn period.

 Family

 He had at least two known sons: Ying and Hong.
 Ying succeeded him as Duke Kang of Qin.
 He also had several known daughters: Huai Ying (wife of Dukes Huai and Wen of Jin), Wen Ying (wife of Duke Wen of Jin), Qin Ying (wife of King Gong of Chu), Jianbi, and Nongyu (wife of Xiao Shi).
-There are doubts as to whether Huai Ying and Wen Ying were different names for the same daughter; likewise, some argue for the conflation of Jianbi and Nongyu.
+It is unclear whether Huai Ying and Wen Ying were different names for the same daughter; likewise, some argue for the conflation of Jianbi and Nongyu.